 The County Water District of Billings Heights is governed by a Board of Directors.
 The Board of Directors is granted broad powers under Montana laws and the District's governing documents.
-The Board of Directors consists of seven (7) individuals.
+The Board of Directors consists of six (6) individuals.
 Five (5) Board members are elected for four-year terms in elections held every two years.
 The terms are staggered so that no more than three terms expire in a single election year.
-Two (2) Board members are appointed; one (1) each by the City of Billings, Montana, and the County of Yellowstone Montana.
+One (1) Board member is appointed by the City of Billings, Montana.